 Evaluated exclusively on high school grades, extracurricular activities, and recommendations from professors.

-Takes into account college coursework, while also recognizing this level of study is more rigorous and students in their first year may still be acclimating to what is required of them.
+Takes into account college coursework, while also recognizing that this level of study is more rigorous.
+Students in their first year may also be still acclimating to requirements.
 GPA requirements for transfer students tend to be slightly lower than for incoming freshmen.

 I discussed this a bit, but I think the most important mistake is not aligning yourself with the school you are applying for.
 That, and spelling or grammar mistakes.
 The supplemental essay is the perfect time for you to show how you would make their campus better and in turn the campus would make it better.